OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 _______________

-The existing implementation doesn't support any type of workflow beyond sequential data flow.
+The existing implementation only supports sequential data flow workflows.
 However, a new type of workflow that allows both data flow and control flow is planned.
 This new workflow will support concurrent execution and conditional branching.
-The current plan is to replace Assembly's single workflow object with two workflow objects.
-One would be a concurrent workflow containing only Components, and the other would be a sequential workflow containing only Drivers.
-Both workflows would support conditional branching.
-Each Driver in the driver workflow would execute in turn, and as part of its execution it would iteratively execute the component workflow.
+The figure below is a notional view of the planned Assembly workflow layout.
+The top workflow, called 'driverflow' will contain Drivers only and will be sequential.
+The bottom workflow, called 'workflow' will be concurrent and support conditional branching.
+The current Assembly design has two workflow objects.
+One is a simple sequential workflow containing only Drivers and the other is a sequential data flow workflow containing only Components.

 .. _`control flow`: